Charting A Sustainable Path for

 Employee resource groups (ERGs) can serve “as a potential avenue to talk upward with more clout,” as one participant described, but only when implemented as such.
 Instead of being a place for coalescing BIPOC power for change, many ERGs have become special-interest groups focused on event programming during heritage months.

 For the ERGs that have taken on more of a Diversity Council type role within their organization, they are often un- or underfunded, without clear authority to lead change.
-As a result, ERG leaders quickly burn out of this volunteer role that adds substantial hours and emotional labor on top of their regular workload — especially in times of crisis — without corresponding pay, resources, time allocated, or opportunities for advancement.
+As a result, ERG leaders quickly burn out of this volunteer role that adds substantial hours of "non-promotable tasks" and emotional labor on top of their regular workload — especially in times of crisis — without corresponding pay, resources, time allocated, or opportunities for advancement.
 Additionally, there exists few (if any) real consequences for leadership when they ignore the recommendations of the Diversity Council; this signals to its members that the group is more for performative diversity than to carry new ideas to completion.

 “As one of two people of color on the Editorial team, I feel so small in such a vast company.”